alphabravoab/macdotfile/readme.md

 # ...or use HTTPS and switch remotes later.
 git clone https://github.com/alphabravoab/macdotfile ~/.dotfiles Create symlinks in the Home directory to the real files in the repo.
-# There are better and less manual ways to do this;
+# Auto install (needs to be tested)
+just run ./install in this repo
-# investigate install scripts and bootstrapping tools.
+# investigate install scripts and bootstrapping tools
+# (in case auto install doesn't work).

 ln -s ~/.dotfiles/.zshrc ~/.zshrc ln -s ~/.dotfiles/.gitconfig ~/.gitconfig